 The trust includes Closed-End Funds.
 Closed-End Funds are actively managed investment companies that invest in various types of securities.
 Closed-End Funds issue common shares that are traded on a securities exchange.
 Closed-End Funds are subject to various risks, including management's ability to meet the Closed-End Fund's investment objective and to manage the Closed-End Fund's portfolio during periods of market turmoil and as investors' perceptions regarding Closed-End Funds or their underlying investments change.
-Closed-End Funds are not
+Closed-End Funds are not redeemable at the option of the

-- redeemable at the option of the shareholder and they may trade in the market at a discount to their net asset value.
+- shareholder and they may trade in the market at a discount to their net asset value.
 Closed-End Funds may also employ the use of leverage which increases risk and volatility. - The Closed-End Funds are subject to annual fees and expenses, including a management fee.
 Unitholders of the trust will bear these fees in addition to the fees and expenses of the trust.
 See "Fees and Expenses" for additional information. - The value of the fixed-income securities in the Closed-End Funds will generally fall if interest rates, in general, rise.
 Typically, fixed-income securities with longer periods before maturity are more sensitive to interest rate changes.
-The trust may be subject to greater risk of rising interest rates than would normally be the case due to the current economic environment and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives. - A Closed-End Fund or an issuer of securities held by a Closed-End Fund may be unwilling or unable to make principal payments and/or to declare distributions in the future, may call a security before its stated maturity, or may reduce the level of distributions declared.
+No one can predict whether interest rates will rise or fall in the future. - A Closed-End Fund or an issuer of securities held by a Closed-End Fund may be unwilling or unable to make principal payments and/or to declare distributions in the future, may call a security before its stated maturity, or may reduce the level of distributions declared.
 A Closed-End Fund or an issuer may suspend distributions during the life of the trust.
 This may result in a reduction in the value of your units. - The financial condition of a Closed-End Fund or an issuer of securities held by a Closed-End Fund may worsen, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the primary offering period.
 As the trust is unmanaged, a downgraded security will remain in the portfolio.